weaviate/weaviate/docs/en/use/authorisation.md

 # Authorisation

-> SHORT DESCRIPTION OF THIS DOC
+> About authorisation in Weaviate.

 The following scheme is a simple authorisation tree scheme used for authorizing things and actions.